Lance Burton: Television appearances

 For his Top Secret special that first aired on February 24, 1999, at Buffalo Bill's Hotel & Casino in Primm, Nevada, Burton staged an illusion in which he appeared to escape the path of a speeding roller coaster while on the tracks of "The Desperado".
 The Desperado is one of the tallest and fastest roller coasters in the United States – taking one minute to climb, and 3.5 seconds to descend to where he was on the tracks.
 He appeared to avoid the coaster by a mere tenth of a second, the trick having apparently gone wrong.
 After the "narrow escape", he looked at the camera and said "That was stupid...That was really stupid."

-Burton has had four network television specials, his last one being Lance Burton: On The Road with guest stars Ali Landry and Dylan Ace.

-In 2004, Burton celebrated his tenth anniversary at the Monte Carlo by introducing an illusion entitled "Solid Gold Lady", for which he used $10 million in gold.

-In 2006, he appeared on the Labor Day Weekend Jerry Lewis MDA Telethon.

-On July 1, 2009, Burton signed a six-year contract extension with the Monte Carlo Resort and Casino, which would continue his contract until 2015.
-However, the contract was ended five years earlier than planned, and the final show was performed on September 4, 2010.

-Burton appeared on an episode of the History channel series American Restoration, televised November 1, 2010, in which the Rick's Restorations crew repaired a lightpole at Burton's residence that had been destroyed in a windstorm.
+Burton appeared on an episode of the History channel series American Restoration, televised November 1, 2010, in which the Rick's Restorations crew repaired a light pole at Burton's residence that had been destroyed in a windstorm.

-In 2022, Lance Burton is a guest judge on Criss Angel’s “Magic with the Stars” on the CW Network.
+In 2022, Lance Burton was a guest judge on Criss Angel's Magic with the Stars on The CW.